OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeTrvprob.rst

 right children should be equal to node value.
 In this specific problem you will need to explicitly check on the children if the children are null or not and check on their values.

-In summary, those are the common mistakes you should avoid doing:

 .. inlineav:: BinaryTreeMistakesCON ss
    :output: show